projectwildmaps/projectwildmaps.github.io/README.md

 ### Change the default starting location / add a new location
 In index.html, the first script tag contains a list of locations as a global config variable.
 To change the default starting location, change which of these has the default property set to true.
 To add a new location, follow the format of the existing locations (there is a comment explaining what each of the properties means).

+### Notes for Editing

+Mobile responsiveness blah blah, here's how to do it with Chrome

 # The Database